 And while pet psychics indicate this is a possibility for pets, there are also cultures with specific beliefs about animal reincarnation.

-The clearest belief in pet reincarnation is in Africa where the overwhelming ideology is that death isn't an end of life, but instead is the continuation of a person's life force under a different form.
-That "different form" is actually a new body that lives upon the earth in the invisible realm known as "the community of the ancestors".
+The clearest belief in pet reincarnation is in Africa, where the overwhelming ideology is death isn't an end of life, but instead is the continuation of one's life force under a different form.
+That "different form" is actually a new body that lives upon the earth in the invisible realm known as "the community of the ancestors."
 In time, the ancestors either reincarnate into the human form of a newborn child, or they can transmigrate into animal form, usually the animal that represents their ethnic clan.
 This is a reincarnation by choice.

-However, the Zulu people believe in a reincarnation more in line with Hindu beliefs, where a soul is first born as a lesser animal, such as an insect or rodent, and then through living and dying follows a path of spiritual evolution until the first human birth, which is followed by multiple human rebirths.
+However, the Zulu people believe in that a soul is first born as a lesser animal, such as an insect or rodent, and then through living and dying follows a path of spiritual evolution until the first human birth, which is followed by multiple human rebirths.

-- According to Greek historians, the Egyptians believed, much like the African belief, that the soul most progress through different levels of animal existence before being born as a human.
+According to Greek historians, the Egyptians believed that the soul progresses through different levels of animal existence before being born as a human.
 According to Egyptian beliefs, important people could return in the form of different animals if they so wished.

 There's no proof for animal reincarnation, but there isn't proof against it either.
 If animals have souls like people do, then it makes sense that animal souls can also reincarnate either by choice or as a matter of spiritual law.
 So while you may never know for sure if your current pet has the same soul as the one you had as a child, what matters is the bond you share.